ignite/cli/docs/docs/guide/09-interchange/03-walkthrough.md

 ## Order Book

-To use the exchange, start by creating an order book for a pair of tokens:
+To create an order book for a pair of tokens, you can use the following command:

 ```
 interchanged tx dex send-create-pair dex channel-0 marscoin venuscoin --from alice --chain-id mars --home ~/.mars
 ```

-Define a pair of token with two denominations:

-- Source denom (in this example, `marscoin`)
-- Target denom (`venuscoin`)
+This command will create an order book for the pair of tokens `marscoin` and `venuscoin`.
+The command will be executed by the user `alice` on the Mars blockchain.
+The `--home` parameter specifies the location of the configuration directory for the Mars blockchain.

-Creating an order book affects state on the source blockchain to which the transaction was broadcast and the target blockchain.
+Creating an order book affects state on the Mars blockchain to which the transaction was broadcast and the Venus blockchain.

-On the source blockchain, the `send-create-pair` command creates an empty sell order book.
+On the Mars blockchain, the `send-create-pair` command creates an empty sell order book.

 ```